List of Teenage Mutant Ninja Turtles characters: Angel

+Angel is a supporting character who first appeared in the 2003 animated series, voiced by Tara Sands.
+She was seen as an initiate of the Purple Dragons until Casey Jones talked her into leaving them.

-Angel is supporting character in the 2003 animated series and later appearing in the IDW comics under the name Angel Bridge in the latter.
-Additionally in the IDW Comics, Angel served as the vigilante Nobody, using an exo-suit created by the Turtle's ally Harold Lillja.
-In the Mirage Comics volume 3 by Image comics there is a female ninja named Angel who is one of Pimiko's minions.
+Angel appears in the IDW comics under the name Angel Bridge, serving as an acting leader of the Purple Dragons until Hun returns.
+Angel later becomes the vigilante Nobody, using an exo-suit created by the Turtles' ally Harold Lillja.

+In the third volume of the Mirage Comics series, there is a female ninja named Angel who is one of Pimiko's minions.

+Angel appears in Tales of the Teenage Mutant Ninja Turtles, voiced by Jamila Velazquez.
+Angel is a member of the Purple Dragons and a close friend of Hun, with both working for the crime boss Kitsune.

 Utroms

-Utroms are a race of brain-like aliens in the franchise.
+The Utroms are a race of brain-like aliens in the franchise.
 They first appeared in the Mirage comics and later in the IDW comics.
 They also appear in the 2003 television series as allies for the Turtles to stop a rogue Utrom named Ch'rell, the modern Shredder led by one named Mortu (voiced by Dan Green).
 Appointed by the Utrom Council, Mortu was the captain of an Utrom ship that crashed on Earth a thousand years ago in Japan.
 After the crash, he remained the field-leader of the marooned Utroms, and worked as their liaison to the Humans.
 In the modern day, this makes him CEO of the front company TCRI.
 His name is "Utrom" backwards.

 In the 2012 series, the Utroms hail from Dimension X and the notable members are Bishop, Pawn, Rook and Queen.

 In the series Rise of the Teenage Mutant Ninja Turtles, one rogue member was revealed to be the creator of the armor worn by Shredder, which many believed to be an Oni.